Brandon Mosley

-Brandon Mosley (born December 21, 1988) is a former American football guard.
-He played college football for Auburn University and was drafted by the Giants in the 4th round of the 2012 NFL Draft.
+Brandon Mosley (born December 21, 1988) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Giants in the fourth round of the 2012 NFL draft.

-High school career
+Early life

 Mosley attended Jefferson High School in Jefferson, Georgia, where he played defensive end for the Jefferson Dragons high school football team.

 College career

 Mosley attended Coffeyville Community College, where he played defensive end and tight end for the Coffeyville Red Ravens football team from 2008 to 2009.

 Rated as a four-star recruit by Rivals.com, Mosley was ranked as the No. 19 junior college prospect in 2010.

 Mosley accepted an athletic scholarship to attend Auburn University, where he played for coach Gene Chizik's Auburn Tigers football team from 2010 to 2011.

 Mosley went on to become a two-year starter for the Tigers at right tackle.

 Professional career

-Mosley was selected with the 131st overall pick in the fourth round of the 2012 NFL Draft by the New York Giants.
+Mosley was selected with the 131st overall pick in the fourth round of the 2012 NFL draft by the New York Giants.
 On September 1, 2015, he was waived/injured by the Giants.
 On the following day, Mosley cleared waivers and was reverted to the Giants' injured reserve list.